harshb/harshb.github.io/_posts/2019-10-03-sahir-sansar-se-bhage.md

 ---
 layout: post
-title: "Sahil: Sansār Se Bhāge Phirte Ho..."
+title: "Sahil: You, who from the world seeks to flee"
 author: "Hersh Bhasin"
 comments: true
 categories: Poetry Sahir-Ludhianvi